What is Operational CRM? Definition, Benefits & Use Cases

 The marketing team uses operational CRM to automate campaigns targeting industries and businesses that might need your custom equipment, like automotive manufacturers, metal fabrication shops, etc.

-CRM Creatio - marketing process for manufacturing industry
+CRM Creatio - marketing process for the manufacturing industry

 Let’s say the marketing team prepares an email marketing campaign.
 First, CRM segments leads based on industry, company size, and purchasing history.
 Next, the marketing team prepares personalized content, such as product catalogs, articles, case studies, etc. The operational CRM system automatically sends emails with this content to prospects based on where they are in the customer journey.